AI Meditation Coach App: Safe Features to Look For

 Green flags

 A safer meditation coach app uses invitational language: “if it feels okay,” “you can pause,” and “notice and return.”
-It redirects users who mention self-harm, abuse, panic, or severe distress toward emergency or professional support.
-It also shows clear disclaimers, uses prompt constraints, runs safety testing, and includes human review for risky outputs.
+It should redirect users who mention self-harm, abuse, panic, or severe distress toward emergency or professional support.
+One pattern we notice in better tools is restraint: clear disclaimers, prompt limits, safety testing, and human review for higher-risk outputs.

 Red flags